laiszig/laiszig/README.md

 ### Hi there, I'm Laís Ziegler - Dev in traning... 👋
+### I work as a Software Engineer!

 ## I am focusing on Java!!

-- 🔭 I’m currently studying Spring Boot, JPA and OOP
+- 🔭 I’m currently improving my Spring Boot, JPA and OOP skills
-- 👯 I’m looking to learn more about microservices
+- 🧠 I’m looking to learn more about microservices
-- 🥅 2021 Goals: Get a Junior job as a developer
+- 🥅 2021 Goals: Get a Junior job as a developer (✅)

 ### Languages and Tools: